AdobeDocs/commerce-admin.en/help/stores-purchase/cancel-allow.md

 ### My Orders

-The _Cancel Order_ button is displayed in the list with Orders if the order can be canceled.
+The _Cancel Order_ button is displayed in the My Orders page if the order can be canceled.

 ![Example storefront - My Orders page](./assets/my-order-page-view-cancel.png){width="700" zoomable="yes"}